 Teaching, learning and supervision

 Dr Murray’s academic activities are interdisciplinary and fall into three main areas: Media, Arts and Humanities.
 He has taught more than thirty undergraduate and postgraduate modules in these areas and has convened more than twenty.
 Since he began teaching, he has delivered more than 1000 lectures, although he now tends to prefer practice-based and student-centred learning that is peer-assisted and makes use of multiple assessment formats, digital facilities and work-based learning environments.
 Student assessment of his teaching averages 80-100% satisfaction rate in all categories (lecturing, teaching, support, feedback, resources).
 Dr Murray has supervised three PhDs to completion and is currently supervising three more.
 He has been an external examiner at the Universities of Sussex and Leeds.

 Dr Murray's research interests and outputs are in the areas of media, cultural studies, creative industries, literature, fine art, philosophy, critical theory and psychoanalysis.

-Dr Murray recently wrote and published a book entitled Jacques Lacan: A Critical Introduction (Pluto, 2015).
-He is currently in negotiation to publish A Media Philosophy Reader in 2017.
-As well as writing for magazines, reviews and blogs, he has published many peer-reviewed articles, a selection of which are listed below:
+Dr Murray is the author of a book entitled Jacques Lacan: A Critical Introduction (Pluto, 2015).
+He is currently in negotiation to edit a collection of articles on psychoanalysis and social media.
+As well as writing for magazines, reviews and blogs, he has published many peer-reviewed articles.
+A selection of his writings are listed below:

 - David Bowie and the Stream of Warm Impermanence (Postmodern Culture, 2014)